MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell-23h2.md

 Before you discover the updates, make sure that the system was deployed using the Azure Local, version 23H2, software version 2310.

-1. Make sure that you're connected to the system machine using the deployment user account.
+1. Make sure that you're connected to the machine using the deployment user account.
 Run the following command:

     ```powershell
     whoami